Do You Really, Really Need it?

 Credit Card Cash Advance vs Cash Instalment Plan

 A credit card cash advance is available readily with use of your credit card through an ATM.
 However, a cash advance from an ATM will usually carry a fee of 5% per transaction or a minimum of RM15-25.
-On top of this fee, you will be charged the highest annual interest rate in the range the bank offers (usually 17-18%) (usually 17-18%).
-If you are withdrawing a large amount, the initial 5% will be a hefty amount already and that is even prior to charging full interest.
+On top of this fee, you will be charged the highest annual interest rate in the range the bank offers (usually 17-18%).
+If you are withdrawing a large amount, the initial 5% will be a hefty amount already and that is even prior to charging full interest on the outstanding amount.

-If you really need cash from your credit card, a new way of lending has been devised: enter the cash installment plan (CIP) against the credit balance/limit of your credit card, charged to you at a fixed installment payment amount.
+If you really need cash from your credit card, a new way of lending has been devised: enter the cash installment plan (CIP) for your credit card, charged to you at a fixed installment payment amount with varying interest rates.
 Most banks who offer this type of loan product remove the 5% fee but you don’t get the convenience of using your credit card at an ATM - you'll need to apply for a cash instalment plan online or via telephone, and wait for your request to be approved.

 How to Apply for a Credit Card Cash Instalment Plan

 You would also have to be mindful to ask the bank officer if you first need to have a savings or current account with the bank.
-Whilst most banks offer Interbank Giro bank-ins (with a slight delay of 1-2 days and/or a nominal transfer fee of RM2) or will send you a cheque; some will require you to first open a savings or current account with them.
+Whilst most banks offer Interbank Giro bank-ins (with a slight delay of 1-2 days) or will send you a cheque; some will require you to first open a savings or current account with them.

 There are banks which offer attractive interest rates but some just match your standard credit card rates.
 Nonetheless, the savings on the initial cash advance fee, if your amount is large enough, makes the call or fax to the bank worth it.